 As required by the Rail Regulations 2016, Framework Track Access Agreements and Track Access Agreements (as applicable) between the Infrastructure Manager and the TOCs will include a performance regime designed to encourage all parties to minimise disruption and improve the performance of HS1.

 The performance regime has been designed to provide incentives to encourage all parties both to minimise the frequency of performance-disrupting incidents and to contain their impact when they occur.
-Further details of the Performance Regime can be found in Section 8 of the HS1 Passenger Access Terms, available on HS1’s website: https://highspeed1.co.uk/regulatory/access-new-operators
+Further details of the Performance Regime can be found in Section 8 of the Passenger Access Terms, available on the Infrastructure Manager’s website: https://stpancras-highspeed.com/our-company/regulatory/access-operators/

 Measuring delays/cancellations